VenkateshKasthala/Automate_EDA/readme.md

 The **Coding agent** generates raw Python code (using Pandas, Matplotlib, and Seaborn) which is then executed within the local environment.
 Once the code runs, the **Analysis Agent** acts as a **Senior Data Scientist** to interpret those specific results—identifying outliers, highlighting data quality issues, and suggesting potential modeling strategies for the next phase of the project.

+## Architecture Evolution

+Initially, I built the reasoning engine using the open-source Mistral model running locally via Ollama.
+While this worked conceptually, my development environment (Mac with 8GB of RAM) was heavily bottlenecked.
+The 7-billion parameter Mistral model requires roughly 4GB of memory on its own, which caused significant system slowdowns during execution.

+To optimize performance, remove hardware constraints, and ensure a seamless user experience, I pivoted away from local inference to a cloud-based API architecture using Google Gemini 2.5 Flash.

 ## Key Features

 * **Boilerplate Automation:** Instant generation of summary statistics, distribution plots, and correlation heatmaps.